-The 1st ASSIST-IoT Open Call is officially announced and starts 1st of November 2021!
+The 1st ASSIST-IoT Open Call has been officially announced and started 1st of November 2021!
 The ASSIST-IoT project has reserved part of the project budget to fund specific activities in order to enhance and improve IoT features and applications and boost the NGIoT community across Europe.
 Third parties are expected to come along and carry out relevant actions during the project’s life cycle.
 These later-joining entities will be selected by means of two competitive Open Calls (Open Call #1 starting at 1st of November 2021 and Open Call #2 starting at 1st July 2022) which will be dedicated to integration and validation of the proposals within any of the ASSIST-IoT three pilots.

 Both Open Call rounds will aim at funding innovative proposals that will enhance ASSIST-IoT’s objectives framed (mandatorily) within one (out of its three) pilot(s).
 In particular, Open Call proposals are expected to address one specific challenge out of a list of possible challenges formulated by each pilot.